NBISweden/Rcourse/vt17/exercise/Dataframes.md

 # Lists<a id="orgheadline7"></a>

 The last data structure that we will explore are lists, which is a very flexible structure.
-Lists can i R combine different data structures and they do not have to be of equal dimensions or have other restrictions.
+Lists can in R combine different data structures and they do not have to be of equal dimensions or have other restrictions.
 The drawback with a flexible structure is that it requires a bit more work to interact with.